 I’ve talked about matching personality to trading style before in a previous video ‘What has Personality got to do with Trading?’

-It’s best to start off by acknowledging that everyone loves the idea of being dead certain of getting things right, and that includes trading.
-The one that is going to deliver the windfall that makes a significant difference to our account, or that provides solid and easy to obtain profits.
+It’s best to start off by acknowledging that everyone loves the idea of being dead certain of getting things right, and that includes trading; the idea of being the one that is going to deliver the windfall that makes a significant difference to our account, or that provides solid and easy to obtain profits.

 There’s an abundance of methods for trading or strategies that we can apply, but if we can’t cope with the risk that comes with that strategy, then we need to seriously reconsider.